How is Grass Fed Beef Different than Store-Bought Beef?

 Most of us grew up on cheap corn-fed beef with a mild flavor and high fat content.
 Many folks don’t realize that there’s a huge difference between grassfed and grain-fed beef.
-When we first started growing our own beef 12+ years ago, we didn’t really know what the difference was.
-To be honest, it didn’t really matter to us.
+When we first started growing our own beef years ago, we didn’t really know what the difference was.
+To be honest, it didn’t really matter to us at first.
 It was more important for us to know where our food was coming from and how it was raised.

 We started out with a tiny herd of five grassfed Tarentaise Cattle…2 cows, 2 heifers and a steer.
 We had the steer processed within a few months and we quickly learned 2 things:

 1. Grassfed Beef tastes awesome!
 The flavor is unbelievable…very different from the beef we’d been buying at the store.

 2. Grassfed Beef has to be cooked differently than store-bought beef.
 After botching a couple of steak dinners and chewing and chewing and chewing our way through them, we learned how to cook them properly.
 Ever since we nailed down the proper cooking techniques, we now rarely order steak at a restaurant…they can never top the steak we make at home.

 Since grassfed beef is very lean, it cooks faster than grain-fed beef.
 The muscle in grassfed beef is more dense and requires slow cooking to breakdown the tendons, especially in the tougher cuts like the roasts.
 We recently started providing our beef customers with some tips on cooking our beef.